Modelling of a cyclist's power for time trials on a velodrome: Conservative forces

-As stated in Section~\ref{sub:Intro}, while we neglect the vertical motion of the centre of mass to calculate, with reasonable accuracy, the power expended against dissipative forces, this approach cannot capture the changes in the cyclist's potential energy along the transition curves.
-Instead, herein, we calculate these changes starting from the assumption of instantaneous rotational equilibrium and the resulting decrease in lean angle while exiting a turn.
-Viewed from the noninertial reference frame of a cyclist following a curved trajectory, the torque causing the lean angle to decrease and potential energy to increase is the fictitious centrifugal torque.
+The increase in gravitational potential energy is subject to the same drivetrain losses as the power expended against dissipative forces, stated in expression~(\ref{eq:power}), and to increase kinetic energy, stated in expression~(\ref{eq:PK}); hence, the presence of $\lambda$ in expression~(\ref{eq:PU}).
+Viewed from the noninertial reference frame of a cyclist following a curved trajectory, the torque causing the lean angle to decrease and, hence, potential energy to increase is the fictitious centrifugal torque.
 This torque arises from the speed of the cyclist, which is in turn the result of the power expended on pedaling.
-Therefore it follows that the increase in potential energy is subject to the same drivetrain losses as the power expended against dissipative forces and to increase kinetic energy; hence, the presence of $\lambda$ in expression~(\ref{eq:PU}).

-Returning to the first paragraph of Section~\ref{sub:Intro}, we conclude that the changes in potential energy discussed herein are different from the changes associated with hills.
+Returning to the first paragraph of Section~\ref{sub:Intro}, we conclude that the changes in gravitational potential energy discussed herein are different from the changes associated with hills.
 When climbing a hill, a cyclist does work to increase potential energy.
-When descending, at least a portion of that energy is converted into kinetic energy of forward motion.
+When descending, a portion of that energy is converted into kinetic energy of forward motion.
 This is not the case with the work the cyclist does to straighten up.
 When the cyclist leans, potential energy is not converted into kinetic energy of forward motion.
+Likewise, for a cyclist straightening up while coming out of a turn, the kinetic energy of forward motion is not simply converted into potential energy.
+For example, in the case of constant black-line speed, as the cyclist straightens, the centre of mass both speeds up and is raised.
+Therefore, both kinetic and potential energies increase, meaning one cannot be converted into the other.
+Instead, the rider performs work to increase both.
+Similarly, for a cyclist leaning into a turn at constant black-line speed, both kinetic and potential energies decrease, again meaning one cannot be converted into the other.
+In general, since the bicycle and cyclist do not form a purely mechanical system, the decrease in mechanical energy cannot be converted into an increase in the cyclist's internal energy.